 Creative Writing - Poetry

-The Department of English's major in Poetry helps students discover their own voices as poets and to develop the knowledge and craft necessary to write and publish poetry of power and sophistication.
+The Creative Writing - Poetry major helps students discover their own voices as poets, and the program helps students develop the knowledge and craft necessary to write and publish poetry of power and sophistication.
 Students acquire the skills in editing, critical writing, and professional writing necessary to find employment upon graduation.
 They also are prepared for entry into distinguished MFA programs, such as those at Brown University, Bard College, and the University of Iowa.

 Department of Humanities, History, and Social Sciences